 - Organic Waste Diversion

 Organic Waste Diversion

-A residential organics diversion program is currently being developed.
+A residential organics diversion program is currently under development.
 Upon implementation, residents will be equipped with an in-home appliance that will mash and dehydrate food waste.
 This process is referred to as ‘pre-treatment’ and substantially reduces the weight and volume of food waste.
-Pre-treatment transforms food scraps into an odorless and dry soil amendment that can be used to enhance your garden or collected by the City.
+Pre-treatment transforms food waste into an odourless and dry soil amendment that can be used to enhance your garden or collected by the City.
 The program will include regular collection and a range of educational materials on how to use the pre-treatment appliances effectively.

-For more program details see the Organic Waste Diversion FAQs.
+For fuller program details, please look at the Organic Waste Diversion FAQs.

 To be added to the early adopters list, sign up here.

 City residents from all neighbourhoods can sign up to be early adopters.
 As an early adopter, you will receive your appliance before the neighbourhood rollout.

 Food Waste Reduction:

 With the rising cost of food, a great way to save money on your grocery bills is to reduce food waste at home.
 About 1/3 of all food produced is lost or wasted every year but small changes in how you shop, cook, and use food at home will have a lasting impact on your wallet.